25 Tips to Lose Weight Fast

 Musculoskeletal disorders like osteoarthritis and catching serious viruses like COVID-19 are all linked to obesity.
 Many are hard to recover from.

-Plus, visceral fat (this is adipose tissue that is stored around several internal organs) can not only increase the risk of developing type 2 diabetes but can affect how our hormones function and raise our cholesterol.
+Plus, visceral fat (adipose tissue stored around several internal organs) can not only increase the risk of developing type 2 diabetes but can affect how our hormones function and raise our cholesterol.
 It is the visceral fat that can give the pot belly appearance.

 It is also common for people with obesity to have psychological effects, like increased stress and anxiety, depression, decreased self-confidence, and feelings of shame and guilt.